elm/editor-plugins/performance-table.md

 | Find Usages        | ↑                | ↑                 | ↑                     | ↑                    | ↑                    |
 | Bulk Rename        | ↑                | ↑                 | ↑                     | ↑                    | ↑                    |

-These numbers just for example.
+These numbers are just for example.
 They are based on intuitions from profiling the compiler and measuring heap allocations.

+It may be nice to summarize this information above the table with a note like "If your computer has less than 4GB of RAM or fewer than 4 CPU cores, you may be better served by a lighter-weight text editor like X."

 <br>